 - Node is not an atom.

 - Module is not an atom.

 - Function is not an atom.

 - Args is not a list.
 Note that the list is not verified to be a proper list at the client side.

-- Timeout is invalid.
+- Timeout is not the atom infinity or an integer in valid range.